 Studying technology and society and their interrelations is typical for the analytical approach central to all master programmes offered by the Faculty of Technology, Policy and Management.
+The international programme Engineering and Policy Analysis (EPA) offers students a challenging interdisciplinary curriculum.
 EPA is characterized by its unique blended, case-based approach to teaching and its focus on modelling and simulation.
-As a student you will:

 Students can take part in the EPA programme in one of the following ways:

 - as a full time student of the two-year programme (see further under Application and admission).

 - as an exchange student taking one or more individual modules to meet the requirements set by their own university.